autocorr/faust_line_imaging/docs/source/userguide.rst

    print(ALL_FIELD_NAMES)

 SPWs are assigned unique labels based on the principle molecular tracer targeted in the window.
-These labels are prefixed by the truncated rest frequency of the transition and followed by the simple for the molecule.
-The CS (5-4) transition in Setup 2 has the label "244.936GHz_CS".
+These labels are prefixed by the rest frequency of the transition (truncated to the nearest MHz) and followed by the simple formula name for the molecule.
+The CS (5-4) transition in Setup 2, for example, has the label "244.936GHz_CS".
 All valid SPW labels can be read from the global variable ``ALL_SPW_LABELS``:

 .. code-block:: python

    print(ALL_SPW_LABELS)

-To image narrow windows around secondary lines without imaging the full bandpass of a SPW, see the Cookbook section :any:`Imaging cut-out velocity windows`.
+To image narrow-bandwidth "cut-outs" around lines without imaging the full bandpass of a SPW, see the Cookbook section :any:`Imaging cut-out velocity windows`.

 Running the pipeline
 --------------------
 The primary user interface for running the pipeline tasks is through the Python class :class:`faust_imaging.ImageConfig`, specifically the constructor :meth:`faust_imaging.ImageConfig.from_name`.
-These and similar links point to the API documentation that further describe the calling convention and arguements functions and classes take.
+The preceding links point to the API documentation that further describe the calling convention and arguements functions and classes take.
 Most of this information can also be found in the docstrings as well, which can be read by running ``help <ITEM>`` or ``<ITEM>?`` from the CASA prompt.
+The :any:`Pipeline Tasks` section of the Cookbook describes the individual processing steps of the pipeline in detail.

 Once an instance of ``ImageConfig`` is created and set with the desired options, the pipeline can be be run using the :meth:`faust_imaging.ImageConfig.run_pipeline` bound method.
-As a minimal
-example:
+To run the pipeline for "CB68" and the SPW containing CS (5-4) in Setup 2 with the default pipeline parameters, run:

 .. code-block:: python